Orbi home mesh wifi system: Pros, cons and tips

 0,162 euro per day x 365 days per year = 59,4 euro per year

-For a Wi-Fi router, this is a considerable electricity cost so it would really be worth for us to change to a newer and more efficient Wi-Fi router…
+This is a considerable electricity cost for a Wi-Fi router, so it would be worth it for us to change to a newer and more efficient Wi-Fi router…

-10 watts router = 19 euro per year in electricity costs
+10 watts router = 19 euros per year in electricity costs

-The Power (P) consumption it is needed to make further calculations.
+The Power (P) consumption is needed to make further calculations.

-Once you know the power consumption in Watts (W) and how much you are paying to your electricity provider for every kilowatt hour (kWh) you consume, then you can use this calculator to estimate the electricity usage and the electricity cost.
+Once you know the power consumption in Watts (W) and how much you pay your electricity provider for every kilowatt hour (kWh) you consume, you can use this calculator to estimate the electricity usage and the electricity cost.

 For example:

-> A 40 Watts router, connected to power the whole year and with an electricity cost of 0,217 euro per kWh, it would add around 76 euro to our electricity bill.
+> A 40 Watts router, connected to power the whole year and with an electricity cost of 0,217 euros per kWh, would add around 76 euros to our electricity bill.

-> A 15 Watts router, connected to power the whole year and with an electricity cost of 0,217 euro per kWh, it would add around 28,5 euro to our electricity bill.
+> A 15 Watts router, connected to power the whole year and with an electricity cost of 0,217 euros per kWh, would add around 28,5 euros to our electricity bill.

 If you don’t know how much you are paying per kWh, you should be able to find the cost per kWh on your electricity contract or in one of the electricity bills.